An operational notion of classicality based on physical principles

 Assuming convexity def-\ref{convex}, any ontological distribution can be written as $\mu(\lambda|P_x)=\sum_{i}z_{i,x}\mu(\lambda|\overline{P}_i)$, we have

-Assuming strong duality def-\ref{SD} and no overlap def-\ref{NO} any measurement $\overline{M}$ that maximises the distinguishing probability must have the response functions $\xi(k=x|\overline{M},\lambda)$ such that they pick up the probabilities $z_{i,x}$ which is maximised for each $x$.
+Assuming strong duality (assumption-\ref{SD}) and no overlap (assumption-\ref{NO}) any measurement $\overline{M}$ that maximises the distinguishing probability must have the response functions $\xi(k=x|\overline{M},\lambda)$ such that they pick up the probabilities $z_{i,x}$ which is maximised for each $x$.
 Thus, we have

 Now, evaluating \eqref{BOD2} assuming convexity def-\ref{convex} we have,